syncfusion-content/winui-docs/winui/SfTreeView/Getting-Started.md

 ### Populating Nodes without data source - Unbound Mode

 You can create and manage the [TreeViewNode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.Engine.TreeViewNode.html) objects by yourself to display the data in a hierarchical view.
-To create a tree view, you use a `SfTreeView` control and a hierarchy of `TreeViewNode` objects.
-You create the node hierarchy by adding one or more root nodes to the [SfTreeView.Nodes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_Nodes) collection.
+To create a tree view, you use a `TreeView` control and a hierarchy of `TreeViewNode` objects.
+You create the node hierarchy by adding one or more root nodes to the [TreeView.Nodes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_Nodes) collection.
 Each `TreeViewNode` can have more nodes added to its Children collection.
 You can nest tree view nodes to whatever depth you require.

 {% tabs %}
 {% highlight xaml %}